 Control pagination of the search results by specifying the following two properties in the query request body:

-from which is an integer that indicates the 0-based starting point to list search results on the page.
+from - An integer that indicates the 0-based starting point to list search results on the page.
 The default value is 0.

-size which is an integer that indicates the number of results to be returned for a page.
+size - An integer that indicates the number of results to be returned for a page.
 The default is 25 results.
 The maximum is 1000 results.

 Note the following limits if you're searching the event or message entity:

-- from must start at zero in the first page request, otherwise the request results in HTTP 400
+- from must start at zero in the first page request; otherwise, the request results in an HTTP 400

 - The maximum results per page (size) is 25 for message and event.